MobileEssentials/MSBuilder/README.md

 ## Goals

- - No binary tasks assemblies: this makes it easier to upgrade/uninstall without restarting VS, and also makes the intended behavior of the tasks fully transparent.
+ - No binary tasks assemblies: this makes it easier to upgrade/uninstall without restarting VS, and also makes the intended behavior of the tasks fully transparent, "view-source" style.
  - No binary dependencies
  - Single-purpose components